We Can Do It!1 of 12

 Diana of Themiscyra represents the best of mankind, and of womanhood.
 Strong, compassionate, fearless, and independent, as Wonder Woman Diana is a pillar of the Justice League and one of the greatest heroes and warriors in the entire DC Universe.

-And, over the summer, her solo movie lit up the box office as the biggest female led superhero movie ever.
+And, last summer, her solo movie lit up the box office as the biggest female-led superhero movie ever.

 1 of 12